ORCID/ORCID-Source/DEVSETUP.md

     cd ~/git/ORCID-Source
     mvn clean install
     ```

 Tip: If you see an error like this one:

     ```
     Caused by: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
     ```

-You can find the solution here: http://stackoverflow.com/questions/25911623/problems-using-maven-and-ssl-behind-proxy
+You can find the solution [here](http://stackoverflow.com/questions/25911623/problems-using-maven-and-ssl-behind-proxy)

 Tip: use the same command for rebuilding.